|Uncyclopedia dispute resolution (Photo credit: Wikipedia)|

 Here is an analysis by CADRE of Resolution Meetings- State Supports and Practices.

-Here is a 2006 presentation by me concerning the resolution session at a CADRE National Conference.
+Here is a now somewhat dated (2006) presentation by me concerning the resolution session at a CADRE National Conference.